 5) Millennials will want stable jobs, not entrepreneurship

-One of those teens was Mark Zuckerberg (born 1984).
+One of those teens was Mark Zuckerberg (born in 1984).
 Colleges now offer 5,000 courses on entrepreneurship.
-A poll from Young Invincibles found more than half of Millennials either want to start their own company or already have.
+A poll from Young Invincibles found more than half of millennials either want to start their own company or already have.

 6) Millennials will create a more modest form of courtship that returns to traditional gender roles